raconteuria-by-claritism/Missile8964/README.md

 1. https://youtu.be/IQMwA5rLDH0 Length: 45:09 (with audio narration, 34 slides)
 2. https://youtu.be/uEZWu9YJOug Length: 01:42 (silent slideshow, 34 slides)

-They are pretty self-explanatory.
+After you watch the videos, please move on to inspect the folders and their names.
+They specify the type-size-content of what each folder should contain when all are finished.

 You are welcome to leave your questions and suggestions in the Discussions Section.

-# Press Release

 ---
 ##### PRESS RELEASE